drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 If you're here, you were probably invited to join my Plex server.
 The first step is to send me the email address you will use to create your free Plex account.
 If you've already done this: excellent, continue reading!

-Shortly after you'll receive an email inviting you to join my server.
+Shortly after, you'll receive an email inviting you to join my server.
 Click the link in the email to accept the invitation and create your account at Plex.
 Once logged in, you may be asked to "Sync Watch State."
 I recommend enabling this feature, as it tracks your watch progress and allows you to start watching on one device and pick up on another.
 It also adds a "Continue Watching" section to your Home screen.

 Please don't share the account you create with others.
 If you know someone who you think would enjoy having access to this server, have them contact me.
 In most cases I'll be happy to add them with their own account.

 > Additionally, if you decide to purchase a Plex Pass (unlocks some paid features within your Plex players), the people you add to your "Plex Home" will not have access to my libraries.
 {: .prompt-warning }

 Now's the time to connect your playback devices to your new account.
 Depending on what you're using, you may need download and install the Plex app your device, or one may have come pre-installed.
-(This includes the App Store on iOS devices, the Google Play Store on Android devices, and other similar stores and libraries on other platforms like Roku.)
+(This includes the App Store on iOS/tvOS devices, the Google Play Store on Android devices, and other similar stores and libraries on other platforms like Roku.)

 Upon first use for most of these platforms, you will either have to log in with your username and password, or link the device with your account when prompted.
 To link your account, your Smart TV or streaming device will show you a code made of 4 letters or numbers.
 Simply visit <a href="https://www.plex.tv/link/" target="_blank">plex.tv/link</a> and enter the code (you may have to sign in first if you're not already).
 This linking process saves you from having to enter your username and password on your TV which can be frustrating.